DoranLyong/Awesome_PyTorch_Tutorial/README.md

 # Awesome PyTorch Tutorial

 ## Introduction
-This repository is built for praticing various PyTorch codes for beginners. <br/>
+This repository is built for practicing various PyTorch codes for beginners. <br/>
 The project file structure is motivated from [here](https://github.com/ChrisLee63/person_search).